 After a night in Grants, New Mexico, you’ll have an exciting day driving to Santa Rosa.
 Today, I propose a little detour on the route, but I really think you’ll love it!
 Shall we?

-Route 66.
-Grants – Santa Rosa
+Route 66: Strecht from Grants to Santa Rosa

-Well, as you leave Grants you can take the old Route 66 and continue directly to Laguna, sometimes you will be closer and sometimes you will be further from I-40, pass through the center of the villages, straight ahead.
+Well, as you leave Grants, you can take the old Route 66 and continue directly to Laguna, sometimes, you will be closer, and sometimes you will be further from I-40, pass through the center of the villages, straight ahead.

 As you pass along Mesita, you have two alternatives for Route 66 since there are two paths.

-What to see in Albuquerque:
+What to Do in Albuquerque?

-Like any urban stretch of Route 66, it was full of roadside motels with its classic neon lights and typical parking for cars for travelers.
+Like any urban stretch of Route 66, it was full of roadside motels with classic neon lights and typical car parking for travelers.
 These motels used to share the side of the road with car garages, cafes, and restaurants.

-Albuquerque – Santa Fe.
-Turquoise Trail.
+Albuquerque – Santa Fe: Turquoise Trail

-Once you decide to leave Albuquerque again you’ll have two Route 66 designs.
+Once you decide to leave Albuquerque again, you’ll have two Route 66 designs.

 The first path is to take I-40 to Santa Rosa, but you lose everything or almost everything.

-This is the one that corresponds with the old design of the Route 66.
-Keep going by Central Avenue, do not leave it!.
+This is the one that corresponds with the old design of Route 66.
+Keep going by Central Avenue; do not leave it!
 Until you reach the village of Tijeras.
-Then you take the 14 north which takes you directly to what is called the Turquoise Trail.
+Then you take the 14 north, which takes you directly to what is called the Turquoise Trail.

 Turquoise Trail is a beautiful road that takes you to Santa Fe.
-It is considered by the US government a National Scenic Byway, or what is the same, a route with great views or points very interesting to be seen.
+It is considered by the US government a National Scenic Byway, or what is the same, a route with great views or points fascinating to be seen.